smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Platone/uc-IT-2- Congestion Management/UC-IT-2.md

 | 6 | Payment of provided Energy | Payment | DSO pays the provided Energy for flexibility to AGGREGATOR | CREATE | DSO | Aggregator Platform | I -16 |  |
 | 7 | Customer payment | Payment | AGGREGATOR shares the revenues with the flexibility resources under their jurisdiction | CREATE | Aggregator Platform | FR Owner | I -17 |  |

-***Notes***

-This part describes the possible scenarios of the use case.
-The scenarios should comply with the sequence diagrams in Sect.
-2 of the template, so that every step describes one part of a communication or action.
-Apart from a normal success scenario, different failure scenarios or alternatives can be included to describe situations where preconditions are not satisfied or unwanted states are attained.

-* **Event** - Event triggering a step, specific for that use case.

-* **Name of Process/ Activity** - general classification of process/activity (e.g. data aquisition).

-* **Description of Process/ Activity** - more detailed description of the step.

-* **Service** - addresses the nature of the information flow.
-Possible: GET (The information receiver obtains information from the information producer after an implicit request.), CREATE (The information producer creates an information object.), CHANGE (The information producer performs an update of the information at the information receiver’s.), DELETE (The information producer deletes information of the receiver.), CANCEL/CLOSE (A process is terminated.), EXECUTE (An action or service is performed.), REPORT (The information producer supplies information of its own account.), TIMER (The actor which represents both information producer and receiver has to enforce a waiting period.), REPEAT (A number of steps has to be repeated until a break condition (stated in the field Event) is satisfied.
-The contemplated steps have to be added in parentheses.).

-* **Information Producer and Receiver (Actor)** - actors from actor list in section 3.1

-* **Information exchanged (IDs)** - ID of the information defined further in section 5

 # 5. Information Exchanged

 |**Information exchanged ID**|**Name of Information** | **Description of Information Exchanged** | **Requirements to information data** |